Claudia Lawrence

 Some of Claudia's family and friends openly questioned the comments made by Detective Superintendent Galloway, with Peter Lawrence appearing on the BBC's Today Programme saying: '"we really wonder whether, certainly recently, she had time to form any relationships other than those about which we know.
 She saw her best friend, Suzy, and myself very regularly and she worked in quite a strenuous job."'
 Suzy Cooper also disputed the claims, describing her friend as 'shy'.
 Arguably, one would expect a friend as close as Suzy was reported to be with Claudia to have known more about her relationships with men than others may have.

-Locals reported that Claudia had used the venue not only to meet friends and enjoy a pint of cider or some of the cheap shots (doubles at the time were advertised at £2.50 - I'm not sure that will buy much in a pub in 2026), but also to seek out the company of men.
+Locals told the press that Claudia had used the venue not only to meet friends and enjoy a pint of cider or some of the cheap shots (doubles at the time were advertised at £2.50), but also to seek out the company of men.
 An article in the Daily Mail, printed on 20th June 2009, interviewed locals who made a number of comments about Claudia's visits to the Nag's Head.
 One resident was quoted as saying: '"she targeted men in that pub, and the men that she targeted were older than her and were married.
 At one time, she was seeing several of them, all married, at the same time."'
 Another local reportedly said: '"we'd all heard what she was up to.
 A few months ago, I was told she had lured a man away from his wife and once she had got him she lost interest in him."'

 Image 13: officers outside the Nag's Head pub

-The Daily Mail speculates over the identity of the man in question, and provides a couple of names when discussing those Claudia was rumoured to have had relationships with, but I'm not going to mention them here.
-The men in question have presumably been thoroughly investigated by police during the course of the case - if they haven't been arrested and police have deemed that they aren't implicated in any way, it would be unfair to drag their names up in an article and draw attention back to them when they are trying to get on with their lives.
+The Daily Mail speculates over the identity of the man in question, and provides a couple of names when discussing those that Claudia was rumoured to have had relationships with, but I'm not going to mention names here.
+The men in question have presumably been thoroughly investigated by police during the course of the case - if they haven't been arrested or charged, it would be unfair to drag their names up in an article and draw attention back to them when they are trying to get on with their lives.

 Jenny King, one of the friends with whom Claudia socialised regularly, spoke out about the two images which had been portrayed of Claudia in the media - one of a woman who was happy with her job and wide circle of friends, and one who was implicated as something of a home-wrecker.
 Jenny said: '"Claudia and I would go into town every couple of weeks and have a few drinks, but that was all.
 She's not promiscuous.
 She'd be too ashamed.
 She's just not like that."'

-No amount of defence from her family and friends stopped the rumour mill from turning once it had started, though.
+No amount of defence from her family and friends stopped the rumours from flowing once they had started.
 Despite comments from Claudia's loved ones and those who spent a lot of time with her, speculation amongst the locals was extensive and eventually turned to suggestions that Claudia perhaps supplemented her income and mortgage payments with a secondary role as an escort.
-Police attempted to quash these rumours, with Detective Superintendent Ray Galloway saying: '"she was not outgoing until you got to know her.
+Police attempted to quash these rumours, with Detective Superintendent Ray Galloway - perhaps feeling a little guilty about the way his comment on Crimewatch had been interpreted - saying: '"she was not outgoing until you got to know her.
 Once you got to know her she became more confident.
 But someone involved in an escort agency would need to be quite outgoing, confident and able to deal with a sexual relationship in a functional way."'
-He was quick to say that there way no evidence that Claudia managed her home and mortgage with anything other than frugal living and good budgeting, and not with an additional income.
+He was quick to say that there was no evidence that Claudia managed her home and mortgage with anything other than frugal living and good budgeting, and no sign of an additional income.

 Focus continued on the number of relationships Claudia was suggested to have had with married men.
 The landlord of the Nag's Head and close friend of Claudia's, George Forman, told the press that he knew of at least two affairs which Claudia had been involved with after meeting men in the pub.
-He said that two men who had been involved with her had told police about their relationships immediately after she'd gone missing, probably in a bid to make sure that they were honest from the outset and not seen as a person of interest.
+He said that two men who had been involved with her had told police about their relationships immediately after she'd gone missing, probably in a bid to make sure that they were honest and cooperative from the outset.
 Others had never told their spouses about their extra-marital involvement and careful consideration would be required by authorities on how to approach them for interview.

-Peter Lawrence used the mark of 100 days since Claudia disappeared to publish an appeal on YouTube asking for information from the public.
+Peter Lawrence used the milestone of 100 days since Claudia disappeared to publish an appeal on YouTube asking for information from the public.
 The family also joined North Yorkshire Police at the annual Whitby Regatta in August 2009 to raise awareness about the case and encourage people to come forward with information.
-Joan Lawrence took to carrying printed copies of missing posters in her handbag, passing them out to anyone who would take them - from taxi drivers to strangers in the street - in a bid to spread the word about her daughter.
+Joan Lawrence took to carrying printed copies of missing posters in her handbag, passing them out to anyone who would take them, from taxi drivers to strangers in the street, in a bid to spread the word about her daughter.
 She worked in conjunction with the charity Missing People to publicise the case.
-This poster displayed an image of Claudia with dark hair, instead of the blonde-haired image issued by the police immediately after she vanished.
+The poster she produced displayed an image of Claudia with dark hair, instead of the blonde-haired photo issued by the police immediately after she vanished.

 Image 14: a copy of the posters handed out by Joan

-Over 1,200 calls were put through to the police with information.
-This included information which led to police obtaining a copy of CCTV footage from a camera which pointed towards an alley heading up the rear of Heworth Road and backed on to Claudia's property.
+Over 1,200 calls were put through to the police with hints and tips.
+This included information which led to police obtaining a copy of CCTV footage from a camera which pointed towards the entrance of an alley which backed on to Claudia's property.
 Still images from this footage were presented by police in a bid to encourage anyone who may know the identity of the man to come forward.
 Based on the CCTV footage alone, it's nearly impossible to be able to tell what the man looks like, but it was possible that someone may have known a friend or acquaintance who had been in the area that night, or a resident may have got a better look at the person.
 The man hovers around the end of Heworth Road at around 7:15pm on the evening of 18th March, approximately one hour before Claudia called her parents.
-He heads down the alleyway and returns a short time afterwards with a bag thrown over one shoulder.
+He heads down the alleyway and returns a short time afterwards.

-A man was also reported to be lingering behind Claudia's house in the early hours of the next morning, although it's unclear if they bore a similarity to the man in the CCTV.
+What was thought to be the same man was also reported to be lingering behind Claudia's house in the early hours of the next morning, again captured on the CCTV camera.
 Further calls were made to police about a separate male hanging around the front of Claudia's home at 6:45am on 19th March.
-No-one was identified as a result of these three separate reports.
+No-one was identified as a result of these three separate reports, but we will come back to them later in this casefile.

 By the time September 2009 rolled around, police confirmed that they had extended the search to Cyprus, a country which Claudia had visited several times.
-The last message sent to her phone, which was received at 9:12pm on 18th March, was from a male friend in Cyprus who police hoped to speak to.
+The last message sent to her phone, which was received at 9:12pm on 18th March, was from a male friend in Cyprus who worked in a bar.
 Although North Yorkshire Police sent a team of detectives to interview people on the island, they were reportedly met with a lack of engagement and made no progress in the investigation.
 The male who had sent a message to Claudia was confirmed to be in Cyprus at the time she disappeared and was in no way implicated in the case.

 Later in September 2009, police activity was noted on the University of York campus.
 Press interest prompted the police to clarify that they had been looking for a 'rusty white van', the driver of which was seen trying to attract the attention of women who had been walking along the same route which Claudia most likely took to work in the days prior to her disappearance.
 Little more was heard about this search, so the police were either unable to trace the van or managed to rule the driver out of having any connection to the case.